Skip to main content

 • You cannot change landing pages, feed, tracking, or budget allocation.

-• You want daily random edits instead of a controlled decision rhythm.
+• You want daily edits without a clear decision rule.

 5.9 ROAS with a PMax relaunch

-Starting constraint: The account needed to scale revenue without relying on brand bleed or unfocused automation.
+Starting constraint: The account needed to scale without relying on brand bleed or unfocused automation.

-What was misleading: Surface-level PMax performance hid whether spend was going to the right demand and product mix.
+What was misleading: PMax reporting hid whether spend reached the right demand and product mix.

-What changed: We relaunched PMax with cleaner structure, budget logic, and stronger control over the signals that mattered.
+What changed: PMax was relaunched with cleaner structure, budget logic, and signal control.

 Result: ROAS moved from 3.06 to 5.90 while revenue almost tripled on 37% more spend.